Prenatal Chiropractic Care

 How many pregnant women experience lower back pain?

-When it comes to back pain and pregnancy, a study from the Journal of Chiropractic Medicine found that 50% of all pregnant women experience pain throughout pregnancy, but only about 21% ever seek consolation for the pain.
-Out of the woman that actually see a chiropractor for pregnancy associated lower back pain or sciatica, 72% were likely to see relief of their symptoms.
+When it comes to back pain and pregnancy, a study from the Journal of Chiropractic Medicine found that 50 percent of all pregnant women experience pain throughout pregnancy, but only about 21 percent ever seek consolation for the pain.
+Out of the woman that actually see a chiropractor for pregnancy associated lower back pain or sciatica, 72 percent were likely to see relief of their symptoms.
 Pregnancy and chiropractic go hand in hand.

 Why do pregnant women experience lower back pain?

-What type of education do chiropractor receive in reference to pregnancy?
+What type of education do chiropractors receive in reference to pregnancy?